lpanjwani/CAMUN-2017-WEBSITE/README.md

 # CAMUN-2017-Website
-Code of the CAMUN 2017 Website
+Source Code of the Official CAMUN 2017 Website